Ab initio study of the neutron and Fermi polarons on the lattice: Auxiliary-Field Quantum Monte Carlo

 where $k$ denotes a specific walker.
 This also leads to a modified sampling for our auxiliary fields.
 For a given walker we have the probability density function,

 which is now influenced by the ratio of the overlaps as we sample through the auxiliary-field variables $x_i$.

-The walker weights given by Eq.~(\ref{eq:weights}) can also be used to impose the constrained path approximation \cite{Zhang_Carlson_Gubernatis_1997} in order to deal with the fermion sign problem.
-The sign problem is notorious in QMC approaches to the many-body problem, and there are a number of different approaches to taming it \cite{Zhang_Carlson_Gubernatis_1997,Reynolds_Ceperley_Alder_etal_1982}.
-In coordinate space QMC approaches, the sign problem occurs because the antisymmetric trial wave function introduces a nodal surface $\psi_T=0$, which particles can cross many times during the random walk.
+The walker weights given by Eq.~(\ref{eq:weights}) can also be used to impose the constrained path approximation \cite{Zhang:1996us} to deal with the fermion sign problem.

+The sign problem is notorious in QMC approaches to the many-body problem, and there are a number of different approaches to taming it \cite{Zhang:1996us,Reynolds:1982aa}.
+In coordinate space QMC approaches, the sign problem occurs because the antisymmetric trial wave function introduces a nodal surface $\phi_T=0$, which particles can cross many times during the random walk.
 This leads to a growing amount of statistical noise which drowns out the calculation.
-In a similar fashion, the fermion sign problem occurs for our approach due to a symmetry between the true ground state of a system $\ket{\psi_0}$, and its negative $-\ket{\psi_0}$ \cite{Zhang_Carlson_Gubernatis_1997}.
-Therefore there exists some nodal surface defined by $\braket{\psi_0| \phi} = 0$, and our Slater determinant walkers can in principle cross this surface.
+In a similar fashion, the fermion sign problem occurs for our approach due to a symmetry between the true ground state of a system $\ket{\phi_0}$, and its negative $-\ket{\phi_0}$ \cite{Zhang:1996us}.
+Therefore there exists some nodal surface defined by $\braket{\phi_0| \phi} = 0$, and our Slater determinant walkers can in principle cross this surface.
 The issue arises because once a walker reaches the nodal surface it should in principle no longer contribute to the Monte Carlo estimate, however due to the Monte Carlo sampling the walkers continue to propagate (along either signed side of the nodal surface) and eventually the signal-to-noise ratio of the calculation grows too large.
-To avoid this issue, Ref.~\cite{Zhang_Carlson_Gubernatis_1997} introduced the constrained path approximation which imposes that at each step in the imaginary time propagation, the walkers must maintain a positive overlap with the trial wave function,
+To avoid this issue, Ref.~\cite{Zhang:1996us} introduced the constrained path approximation which imposes that at each step in the imaginary time propagation, the walkers must maintain a positive overlap with the trial wave function,

 and replacing our importance function in Eq.~(\ref{eq:weights}) with $\text{max}[\braket{\phi_T | \phi_k}, 0]$, which yields an approximate solution for the ground-state wave function by ensuring the distribution of walkers vanishes smoothly at the nodal surface, without crossing it.
+To illustrate the effect of the constrained path approximation, we show in Fig.~\ref{fig:constrained} the results of both a constrained path AFQMC calculation as well as a free projection (no constraint) calculation \cite{Zhang:2003zzk} for the unitary polaron on an $11^3$ lattice.
+While both calculations agree for very small imaginary times, the signal of the Monte Carlo estimate is lost to noise very quickly as the sign problem accumulates in the free projection calculation.

 To compute expectation values in the constrained path approximation, we consider the mixed estimate,